Join live or receive a link to the recording and earn a CE certificate

 Wednesday, November 10, 2021 @ 4:00 pm - 5:00 pm EST

 Presented by Alex Shevrin Venet, Professional Development Facilitator, Unconditional Learning

 Moderated by Rhiannon M. Kim, Educational Consultant, Love at the Roots

 Sponsored by Norton Books in Education

-Alex Shevrin Venet will introduce participants to the key understandings of the Equity-Centered Trauma-Informed Education framework, sharing stories from her work as a teacher and supporting schools with trauma-informed education.
-Participants can expect to leave with a new understanding of their role in trauma-informed education and ideas for how to get started.
+Alex Shevrin Venet, author of Equity-Centered Trauma-Informed Education, introduces viewers to the key understandings of the Equity-Centered Trauma-Informed Education framework, sharing stories from her work as a teacher and supporting schools with trauma-informed education.
+Viewers can expect to leave with a new understanding of their role in trauma-informed education and ideas for how to get started.

-This edWebinar will be of interest to PreK-12 educators, school leaders, district leaders, chief equity officers, and at-risk coordinators.
-There will be time for questions at the end of the presentation.
+This recorded edWebinar is of interest to PreK-12 educators, school leaders, district leaders, chief equity officers, and at-risk coordinators.

 About the Presenters